probedock/probedock-demo-jee-stack/probedock-demo-jee-stack-api/README.md

 	}
   ```

-6. Then you have added the `probedock.yml` file with the modification for filtering the category by `Maven`.
+6. Then you have added the `probedock.yml` file with the modification the category.

 7. We also did some setup for the `junitee-data-utils` framework.
 We added a specific `persistence.xml` in `test/resources/META-INF` to setup `Derby` connection for the tests in client mode.